Monday 2 October 2017

 Monu*, a 14-year-old boy from Dungarpur, Rajasthan has big dreams.
 He wants to get good education and earn a decent living when he grows up so that he can support his old widow mother.
 He is going to school and is working hard to achieve this dream, but this journey to school was not easy.
 With his father passing away when he was really young, his mother and two elder brothers were the bread winners of the family.
 His mother worked at the NREGA construction sites while his brothers migrated to Gujarat and became construction workers there.

 Monu went to school as his brothers supported his education.
 He was a bright student and loved going to school but it all came to an abrupt halt after his 13th birthday.
 Monu's brothers refused to foot his education expenses as they believed that he has completed Class 8th and was now old enough to earn his own living.
-The boy miserable and had no choice but to drop out of school and join his brothers in Gujarat to work as a construction worker.
+The boy had no choice but to drop out of school and join his brothers in Gujarat to work as a construction worker.
 Life there was hard, he missed his mother a lot and it was very tough for him to keep up with the work along with the older men.
-This broke his spirit to a large extent and he had accepted in his heart that doing labour would be the story of his life from now on.
+This broke his spirit to a large extent and he had accepted that doing labour would be the story of his life from now on.

 : Naresh is now regularly attending school and studies hard.
 He understands the value of education and does not want to end up like his brothers: doing labourious work and earning very less money.
 He wants to make it big in life and provide care and protection for his widowed mother.